 Understand the risks.
 You could get your account frozen, and a very threatening e-mail demanding you tell them details about the trip you booked.
 If that happens, you will get points taken away from you, and possibly your account shutdown.
 All brokers know this, and few are telling sellers, but have you noticed how some places no longer buy AA miles that used to?

-Don't ask who is buying what.
-Just send an e-mail to all the brokers listed in this thread and tell them what points you have and how much they are paying.
+Send an e-mail to all the brokers listed in this thread and tell them what points you have and how much they are paying.
 The rate for points and demand changes CONSTANTLY.
 Always bargain with the brokers and try to get a higher price.
 No deal is done until you get the info on where to transfer the points.
 Everyone is flaky, both buyers and sellers so accept that this is the norm

 Always check the last few pages for recent reports.

 Shop around a good starting point is what is listed in the screenshot.

 Do not pay much attention to posts from SD users who have very few posts, very few reputation points, and/or just joined very recently who also do not provide the details the their transaction.